ktargeter/ktargeter/.github/README.md

 throughout your code.
 Ktargeter works during compilation and adds no overhead in runtime.

-As an example, you can rutn this code:
+As an example, you can replace this code:
 ```kotlin
 data class User(
     @get:One